rwood-moz/awsy/README.md

 Secondly, startup the emulator manually, and ensure the prerequistes are met as described above, and then SHUT DOWN the emulator before continuing.
 Ensure that no emulator instances are running before continuing.

 Note: Currently DMD processing of emulator DMD memeory dumps doesn't work (Bug 910847).
-Therefore by default DMD processing is currenlty turned OFF.
+Therefore DMD processing will not be included (the command line option is temporarily over-ridden to ensure DMD is not included).

 Third, open a terminal and start the driver.
 For example, to run one iteration of the 'runningAppsEmulator' test, with DMD processing turned off, do the following: